sosuke3/VSCode65816/README.md

 constant.numeric.asm
 constant.numeric.dec
 string.label
+string.label.reference
 string.sublabel
 string.sublabel.reference
 string.quoted.double
 string.quoted.single
 ```

+Note that some of the names are default names used for syntax highlighting all languages, if this is a problem please open an issue and I will change them.

 I suggest you add the following to your User Settings file for some initial sane highlighting: